-When examined on its merits it makes no economic sense for regular Dutch/Western consumers.
+When examined on its merits it makes no economic sense for European consumers.

 One of the most widespread myths that Gazprom and its partners are spreading in the Netherlands is that because of the closure of the Groningen gas field by 2030, NS2 is a must for the country and the EU.
 “Europe closes down its own productions and needs new Russian gas”.
 This is not true and misleading, as NS2 does not bring new gas, simply diverts old volumes from Ukraine to Europe via a new route.
 Also, Nord Stream 1 and 2 flows cannot reach Western Europe easily via existing infrastructure but instead are deliberately targeted to Baumgarten gas hub in Austria.
 In other words, gas flows from NS2 go in the wrong direction to address declining domestic natural gas production in Western Europe, even if Nord Stream 2 provided additional supplies of gas to the EU market, which it does not.